ManyaZ1/DAGGER_Imitation_Learning/README.md

 # DAGGER_Imitation_Learning
-## Intelligent Control – Team Projects
+## Intelligent Control (ECE_ΔK807) – Team Projects
 ### 4. Imitation Learning with DAGGER or Privileged Information

-**Topics:** Imitation Learning, Dataset Aggregation, Partial Observability
+** 🧠 Topics:** Imitation Learning, Dataset Aggregation, Partial Observability

-**Description:** Train a policy using demonstrations from an expert with full-state access, while the policy has only partial or noisy observations (e.g., images or low-dimensional features).
+** 📄 Description:** Train a policy using demonstrations from an expert with full-state access, while the policy has only partial or noisy observations (e.g., images or low-dimensional features).
 Implement DAGGER to iteratively improve the learner.
 Compare to behavior cloning and analyze generalization under noise.